 Then she chuckled.
 “Meanwhile, I call it that damn list.”

 After our conversation, I sat in my study and mulled her words.
-I recalled the countless times I have counseled people about the need for forgiveness during my decades of ministry.
-I thought of the metaphors I have used, including my favorite from Lewis Smedes, the “forgiveness guru.”
+I recalled the countless times I counseled people about the need for forgiveness during my decades of ministry.
+I thought of the metaphors I used, including my favorite from Lewis Smedes, the “forgiveness guru.”

 To forgive is to set a prisoner free and discover that the prisoner was you.

 I ask you, dear reader: do you have a “list” in your life?
 A memory of a person or incident that stakes a dark claim to territory in your mind and spirit?
 If so, I ask you to seize the truth so clearly demonstrated in my friend’s life.
 Growing spiritually requires discipline and focus.
 We can heal, but it takes mindfulness.
 Moreover, the tools we need can be found in many world traditions and faiths.